Yes, you can travel the world with your family for almost FREE!

-The Chase Sapphire Preferred has a bonus of 60,000 ultimate reward points with a $4,000 minimum spend in the first 3 months and the $95 annual fee that is not waived.
+The Chase Sapphire Preferred usually has a bonus of 60,000 ultimate reward points with a $4,000 minimum spend in the first 3 months and the $95 annual fee that is not waived.
 Ultimate Reward points can be transferred to about a dozen airlines and a few hotel chains.
 You can also use the reward points to book hotels and flights through the Chase Ultimate Reward Travel portal.
 Flexible points are key since you never know which airline will offer award space.
 Other flexible points include Marriott Bonvoy and American Express.

 How do I know which credit card I want?